Glomerulonephritis - acute; Acute glomerulonephritis; Nephritis syndrome - acute

 Your provider may recommend:

 You can often ease the stress of illness by joining support groups where members share common experiences and problems.

 The outlook depends on the disease that is causing the nephritis.
 When the condition improves, symptoms of fluid retention (such as swelling and cough) and high blood pressure may go away in 1 or 2 weeks.
 Urine tests may take months to return to normal.

 Children tend to do better than adults and usually recover completely.
 Only rarely do they develop complications or progress to chronic glomerulonephritis and chronic kidney disease.

-Nachman PH, Jennette JC, Falk RJ.
+Nachman PH, Hennette JC, Falk RJ.
 Primary glomerular disease.
-In: Brenner BM, ed.
-Brenner & Rector's The Kidney.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 30.BACK TO TOP
+In: Taal MW, Chertow GM, Marsden PA, Skorecki K, Yu ASL, Brenner BM, eds.
+Brenner and Rector's The Kidney.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 31.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.